stanislaus-onwuka/stanislaus-onwuka/README.md

 ### Hi there 👋
-I am Stanley Onwuka, a frontend engineer on the weekdays and a Dj on the weekends.
+I am Stanley Onwuka, a software engineer (frontend) on weekdays and a Dj on weekends.
 I create ✨ _magic_ ✨ majorly with Javascript frameworks and CSS.
-I am also play around with Figma sometimes.
+I also play around with Figma sometimes.

 Here are some ideas to get you started:

-- 🧑‍🎓: I am a Computer science undergrad
+- 🧑‍🎓: B.sc Computer Science
 - 🔭 I’m currently working for starts ups like [The NOTI Company](https://thenoticompany.com)
 - 🌱 I’m currently learning some more cool stuff about UI engineering
 - 👯 I’m looking to collaborate with anyone who has something fun to work on